nikicrow/observatory-covid-report/README.md

 The data is from GA 360 pulled through BigQuery using SQL commands.
 It is then imported as csv into Python or R for visulation.
 In this github repo all of the python, R and SQL code is stored.

-There are 6 general topics that we looked at are as follows:
+The 6 topics that we looked at are as follows:
 1. User interest
 This script was used to categorise domains and then to group the data into each category for visulation.
  - ui_domains_and_dates.sql